Freed Nigerian schoolboys return home, tell of beatings and hunger

 The boys, dressed in dusty clothes, looked dazed and weary but otherwise well as they got off buses in the city of Katsina and walked to a government building.

-One, who did not give his name, said the captors had beaten them with canes.
-He added that the kidnappers had described themselves as members of the Islamist militant group Boko Haram, although he suspected they were armed bandits.
+One, who did not give his name, said the captors had told him to describe them as members of the Islamist militant group Boko Haram, although he suspected they were armed bandits.

-“They said I should say they are Boko Haram and gangs of Abu Shekau,” he added, referring to a name used by a Boko Haram leader.
-“Sincerely speaking, they are not Boko Haram ...
-They are just small and tiny, tiny boys with big guns.”

-A week earlier, gunmen on motorbikes raided the boys’ boarding school in the town of Kankara in Katsina state and marched hundreds of them into the vast Rugu forest.
+A week earlier, gunmen on motorbikes raided the boys’ boarding school in the town of Kankara in Katsina state and marched hundreds of them into a vast forest that spans four states.

-Authorities said security services rescued them on Thursday, but many details surrounding the incident remain unclear, including who was responsible, whether ransom was paid, how the boys’ release was secured and whether all of them are now safe.
+Security services rescued them on Thursday, authorities said.
+However, many details surrounding the incident remain unclear, including who was responsible, whether a ransom was paid, how the boys’ release was secured and whether all of them are now safe.

-Another of the boys told Reuters TV on Friday the captors had initially taken them to a hiding place.
-“But when they saw a jet fighter, they changed the location and hid us in a different place.
-They gave us food but it was very little.”

 The abduction gripped a country already incensed by widespread insecurity, and evoked memories of Boko Haram’s 2014 kidnapping of more than 270 schoolgirls in the northeastern town of Chibok.

 Six years on, only about half the girls have been found or freed.
-Others were married off to fighters, while some are assumed to be dead.
+Some were married off to fighters, while others are assumed to be dead.

+Any Boko Haram involvement in this kidnapping would mark a geographical expansion in its activities from its base in the northeast.
+The region is also plagued by armed gangs that rob and kidnap for ransom.

+The boy interviewed by Arise TV was one of those who spoke in the video.

 TEARS OF JOY, PRAYERS OF THANKS